sofiesh/L1_module/README.md

 ## Tests
-A test library exists in the directory test-app.
+A test library for manual exists in the directory test-app.
-* Manual tests can be run in with node.js and are found in /test-app/testInConsole.js or by updating the index.html to include the cases you want to test in the client.
+* Tests can be run in the terminal using commmand `npm test`.
+Those are found in /test-app/testInConsole.js.
+* Tests for the client use /test-app/testApp.js and by updating the /test-app/index.html.